What is a Land Lease

 What does the Land Lease Fee Cover?

-Land Lease fees vary but a typical fee is broken down into three components;
+Land Lease fees vary but a typical fee is broken down into four components;

 1) Lease fee for the land,